ju-pixel/ReplicaSim/README.md

 # ReplicaSim

-**ReplicaSim** is a GPU-accelerated simulation tool written in Julia for performing large-scale Monte Carlo simulations of **artificial spin ice (ASI)** systems.
+**ReplicaSim** is a GPU-accelerated simulation tool written in Julia and using low-level CUDA kernel programming for performing large-scale Monte Carlo simulations of **artificial spin ice (ASI)** systems.
 It is designed to efficiently simulate multiple replicas in parallel, making it suitable for high-throughput data generation in computational nanomagnetism research.

 This tool was developed as part of my MSc research project:
 **"Localized Control of Magnetization Reversal in Square Artificial Spin Ice"**